California-Data-Collaborative/Sewer_Overflow_Data_Challenge/README.md

 ## The Prize

-The best submission will win a paid summer internship with ARGO on our big water data or other urban analytics projects.
+The best submission will win a paid summer internship with ARGO on our big water data or other urban analytics projects!
+That and the opportunity to build a brighter future for California!